sensel/sensel-controller-scripts/README.md

 * Overlays - Use the SenselApp to load these maps on the Morph.
 Modifies MIDI out to work with the Bitwig script.
 There are MPE and regular MIDI maps in here.
 * SenselMorph - The javascript files used by Bitwig to make the control surface script work.
 * TestScripts - Original, basic scripts.
+* Presets/FXGrid - Grid device for Quadraphonic Panning.
+Includes an example of using with Modulators to create an automated circle pan in quad.

 ### Manual Install
 The Installer directory in the repo has Mac and Windows Installers.
 If you need to install manually: